artsy/README/playbooks/running-lunch-and-learn.md

 If the talk was given by an Artsy colleague, ask them if it would be appropriate to upload to YouTube for public viewing.
 Maybe even a quick [blog post][blog].

+If the talk was given by someone outside Artsy, log into the [@ArtsyOpenSource twitter account][twitter] (credentials are in 1Password) to post a tweet thanking them (as long as it's okay with them).

 Move the card to the "Done" column.
 Nice work!